richelbilderbeek/paper_critical_ai/docs/paper.md

 - **Q2**: Ask if the conclusion is correct

 The exact dialogue can be found at [dialogue/README.md](dialogue/README.md).
+Because this dialogue is written in mostly exact phrases, we expect any AI to consistently draw a same conclusion, as the dialog will be mostly the same.
+To check this assumption, the experiment will be done three times, to ensure our findings are robust.

 ### Drawing conclusions

-The conclusion is drawn according to this
+Per experiment, the conclusion is drawn according to this table:

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->